 In addition, there are more domestic Colombia flights available from Medellín as the city has two airports: the international José María Córdova airport and the domestic Olaya Herrera airport (EOH).
 From Medellín’s two airports you can fly non-stop to over 30 cities in Colombia.

-Manizales’ La Numbia airport is tiny in comparison.
-From La Numbia there are only domestic flights to Bogotá and to Medellín’s Olaya Herrera airport.
-Also, La Numbia airport only operates during daylight hours from 6 am to 6 pm and it sometimes closes due to fog, rain or wind.
+Manizales’ La Nubia airport is tiny in comparison.
+From La Nubia there are only domestic flights to Bogotá and to Medellín’s Olaya Herrera airport.
+Also, La Nubia airport only operates during daylight hours from 6 am to 6 pm and it sometimes closes due to fog, rain or wind.

 As alternatives to the Manizales airport, Pereira’s airport is a little over an hour away and Cali’s airport is about four hours away.
 But both of these airports are also smaller than Medellín’s international airport.